Zaid-Iqbal/IITStudentMarketPlaceIPRO/FacultyFeedback.md

 - Don't say I am going to do the demo, say "hello, I am <person name> and I am  going to demo the demo

 ## Week 9 ##
+- Make sure update, remove or edit stories as needed to keep them up to date - this is called Backlog refinement
+- Please make sure the stories have acceptance criterion
+- For learning stories make sure you have acceptance criterion

 ## Week 10 ##

 ## Week 11 ##